 Access your Promote report

 When you launch Promote, you are immediately taken to the report.
-If you leave that screen, you can always come back to the promote report in Tasks.
+If you leave that screen, you can always return to the report in Tasks.

 Understanding your Promote report summary